 I recently spent some quality time in France with family – I was staying at my grandmother’s house.
-One day we we had a disagreement and she said to me I was “such an intellectual” – she said it the same way republicans call you a “liberal”.
-I laughed things off and kept it moving as I usually do: to deflate the hurt a kin inflicts others when themselves are in pain.
+One day we had a disagreement and she said to me I was “such an intellectual” – she said it the same way republicans call you a “liberal”.
+I laughed things off and kept it moving as I usually do: to deflate the hurt kin inflicts “loved ones” when they are in pain.

-To say the truth, I was annoyed at first, but then got curious about why she thought that voicing my opinion was a problem.
+To say the truth, I was annoyed at first but then got curious about why she thought that voicing my opinion was a problem.
 It took some time, but after thinking about it for a while I came to some conclusion of my own.
 Every time I had felt powerless in front of injustices was when I did not know how to respond to attacks – which as a result had made me angry.
-So, I am constantly trying to educate myself on issue pertaining to feminism, racism and the like – because it felt empowering: in other words analyzing and instructing when feeling attached is my “defense mechanism”.
+So, I am constantly trying to educate myself on issues pertaining to feminism, racism, and the like – because it felt empowering: in other words analyzing and instructing when feeling attacked is my “defense mechanism”.

 I had heard about Anna Freud’s theory on defense mechanisms for the first time a few months prior by watching The School of Life‘s episode on Psychoanalysis.
 I decided to find out more.
 Turns out that what made the most sense to me, according to this theory, was that I may champion at “Intellectualization”.

 “According to Freud, intellectualization as a psychodynamic defense mechanism refers to an emphasized focus on facts, logic, and abstract reasoning to assert control over and reduce unpleasant emotions associated with internal or external events.”

 Yes, this made sense.
 I constantly need to know why things happen the way they do.

 I tend to seek explanations to any and every out-of-the-ordinary-situations that may affect me – and by extension, others like me.
 I even wrote a poem about it: